 As we juggle multiple roles in our complex society, a large group of us struggle from the physical effects of chronic stress.
 Our bodies have a natural response to stress, more commonly known as the “fight or flight” mechanism.
-Our adrenal cortex on our kidneys release a steroid hormone called cortisol, to help us fight off physical, emotional, and/or environmental stressors.
+Our adrenal cortex on our kidneys releases a steroid hormone called cortisol, to help us fight off physical, emotional, and/or environmental stressors.

 Cortisol release is a beneficial and physical response to help us manage stress.
-Cortisol acts as our natural alarm clock, and rises close to the time that our body wakes up for the day.
+It acts as our natural alarm clock and rises close to the time that our body wakes up for the day.
 However, our bodies response to a stressful incident is designed to end when that event is over.
 Many of the factors that cause stress in our lives, i.e. work, family, relationships, and finances, are things that we deal with every day.

 In preparation for sleep, your body drops your cortisol at nighttime.
 If your cortisol levels are too high, you may have a hard time falling asleep (i.e. “tired but wired” feeling).
 You may also toss and turn all night – only to feel tired the next day.

-Magnesium may help balance our body’s production of cortisol.
+Magnesium may help balance our body’s production of cortisol (3).
 But, did you know the average American does not get enough magnesium?
 Just 1 cup of spinach provides nearly 40% of your daily requirement for magnesium.
 Sauté some spinach with your eggs in the morning, incorporate a handful into your soup, or throw together a spinach salad and with slivered almonds for an additional magnesium boost.

 Chickpeas pack a nutritional punch with nearly 30 percent of your daily value of B6, in addition to 40 percent of your daily magnesium requirements in just a ½ cup serving.
-To incorporate chickpeas into your diet, try using hummus as dip for raw vegetables.
+To incorporate chickpeas into your diet, try using hummus as a dip for raw vegetables.
 You can also add a can of chickpeas to your chili mixture, or feature it as your plant-based protein in your meatless Monday meal with this Chickpea Curry from Whitney E. RD.

 Vitamin C may help reduce our physical and mental response to stress.
-It is involved in production of dopamine, a feel-good hormone associated with motivation and reward.
+It is involved in the production of dopamine, a feel-good hormone associated with motivation and reward.
 Generally, yellow and orange colored fruits and vegetables contain higher amounts of Vitamin C.

-Bell peppers, specifically yellow bell peppers, contain over 500% of your daily requirements for Vitamin C. Slice a yellow bell pepper and use to dip into a chickpea hummus for a stress-busting snack.
+Bell peppers, specifically yellow bell peppers, contain over 500% of your daily requirements for Vitamin C. Slice yellow bell pepper and use to dip into a chickpea hummus for a stress-busting snack.
 Sautéing a yellow bell pepper for a stir fry is also an excellent way to incorporate this Vitamin C superfood into your meals.

 For optimal benefit, we should be eating salmon (fish) at least 1-2 times per week.
 My favorite salmon recipe is this Grilled Salmon with Avocado Greek Salsa.